Selecta Biosciences (SELB) Received its Third Buy in a Row

-After H.C.
-Wainwright and Needham gave Selecta Biosciences (NASDAQ: SELB) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Difei Yang maintained a Buy rating on Selecta Biosciences today and set a price target of $7.00.
+After Canaccord Genuity and Needham gave Selecta Biosciences (NASDAQ: SELB) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Ram Selvaraju reiterated a Buy rating on Selecta Biosciences today and set a price target of $8.00.
 The company’s shares closed last Thursday at $3.00.

-According to TipRanks.com, Yang is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -11.1% and a 31.1% success rate.
-Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Sarepta Therapeutics, and Revance Therapeutics.
+According to TipRanks.com, Selvaraju is a 5-star analyst with an average return of 19.4% and a 53.7% success rate.
+Selvaraju covers the Healthcare sector, focusing on stocks such as Black Diamond Therapeutics, Biospecifics Technologies, and Springworks Therapeutics.

-Selecta Biosciences has an analyst consensus of Strong Buy, with a price target consensus of $7.83, representing a 152.6% upside.
-In a report issued on April 28, H.C.
-Wainwright also initiated coverage with a Buy rating on the stock with a $8.00 price target.
+Currently, the analyst consensus on Selecta Biosciences is a Strong Buy with an average price target of $7.83, which is a 152.6% upside from current levels.
+In a report released yesterday, Needham also maintained a Buy rating on the stock with a $5.00 price target.

 See today’s analyst top recommended stocks >>